hendpraz/compfest-go-eat/README.md

 - Invalid input to select menu
 - Invalid amount of item ordered
 - Invalid input to rate the driver
+- Infinite loop because randomize a coordinate for too long

 ## References